ThoughtWorks-School-Showcase/js-oo-step-by-step/README.md

 But the `class` property is not a number but an object, write a `Class` class with property `number` and `leader`, and property `leader` should not appear in constructor.

-Refer to test cases, you should pass a `Class` object when construct a student.
-Class has a method called `assignLeader` which receive a student as parameter.
-It means to assign the student as the class leader.
+Refer to the test cases, you should pass a `Class` object when construct a Student.
+The Class has a method called `assignLeader` which receives a Student as parameter.
+It means to assign the Student as the class leader.
 When Tom is a class leader, call`tom.introduce()` should return a message:
 `My name is Tom.
 I am 21 years old.
 I am a Student.
 I am Leader of Class 2.` If Tom is not a class leader, return the old message.